Project Management, PMP® Training - Understanding the Ring of Fire - updated 1-16-2021

 Note to SmartPath LLC trainees: Remember the Ring of fire we discuss in class.
 You have the three legged stool of Scope, Time & Cost (STC), Quality sits in the middle & the ring of fire (risk) encompasses everything.
 Let's learn from this picture.

-Look at this illustration in our pmWorkbook and follow our story.
+Look at this illustration on Workflow 6 for the PMP exam that started 1-2-2021 and follow our story.
 Holding the 3 legged stool together is Quality - change anything in STC and you will affect quality.
-When you identify risks, perform qualitative and quantitative analysis, and Plan Risk Response (your strategies) STC and Quality will have many identified risks.
-Change anything in Scope (including WBS as it will be reflected there) and you have a risk response.
-Change quality and you will affect STC and identifying risks etc starts all over again.
-You will identify risks throughout the project life cycle, not just in planning.
-It starts with reviewing the SOW where you will identify assumptions & constraints, and legal compliance that must be adhered to.
+When you identify risks, perform qualitative and quantitative analysis, and Plan Risk Response (your strategies) STC and Quality will all have many identified risks.
+Change anything in Scope (including WBS as it will be reflected there) and you have risk response.
+Change quality and you will affect STC and identifying risks, etc. starts all over again.
+You will identify risks throughout the project lifecycle, not just in planning.
+It starts with reviewing the project statement where you will identify assumptions & constraints, and legal compliance that must be adhered to.

 People often mix up requirements and scope.
 These are not interchangeable.

-Requirements are outside the ring of fire driving Scope.
+Requirements are outside the ring of fire, driving Scope.
 For example, the requirements document is one of the outputs of the process, Collect Requirements.
-Requirement Documentation then inputs the processes of Validate Scope, Control Scope, Define Scope and Create WBS, Plan Quality Management, and Plan Procurement Management.
+Requirements Documentation then inputs the processes of Validate Scope, Control Scope, Define Scope and Create WBS, Plan Quality Management, and Plan Procurements Management.

-Work Performance Data (the Output of Direct & Manage Project Work) inputs all the non-integration layer processes in Monitoring & Controlling.
-While doing the work, you will Control these processes and produce Work Performance Information including determining risks to Scope, Time, Cost and Quality etc.
+Work Performance Data collected when doing the work input all the the control processes.
+While doing the work, you will Control these processes and produce Work Performance Information including determining risks to Scope, Time, Cost and Quality..

-WPI also inputs Monitor & Control Project Work, an Integration Knowledge area process.
-From this Integration layer you will report on the project's performance by generating Work Performance Reports (WPR) giving the total picture.
-And Change Control (PICC) consumes these reports so you can manage the stakeholder's changes.
-These reports are also required to communicate project performance to the Stakeholders (Management Communications), to inform the Team (Manage Project Team), to Control Risks, and Control Procurements.
+You will report on the project's performance by generating Work Performance Reports (WPR) giving the total picture.
+And the Change Control board consumes these reports so you can manage the stakeholder's changes.
+These reports communicate project performance to the Stakeholders, to inform the Team so they can Control Risks and Control Procurements.

-Summary: You cannot ignore the Stakeholder's Change Logs (Manage Stakeholder Engagement - input is WPR) and Issues (Control Stakeholder Engagement - input is WPD).
+Summary: You cannot ignore the Stakeholder's Change Logs and Issues .
 Inadequate level of communication to Stakeholders can cause big risks.
 Relationship management is important in order to keep the support of the stakeholders.

-From Reviewing the SOW to Closing the project where you perform administrative closure (leaving no liabilities behind) you are ever mindful of Risk.
-You identify, qualify, quantify and plan risk response throughout the project.PMP DC;
+From Reviewing the Project Statement to Closing the project, where you perform administrative, legal and financial closure (leaving no liabilities behind) you are ever mindful of Risk.
+You identify, qualify, quantify and plan risk response throughout the project.PMP Live Online

 ; or Testimonials.